MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Enable Microsoft Edge for Business preview

-Microsoft Edge for Business is available in private preview on managed devices on Microsoft Edge version 115 or later.
+Microsoft Edge for Business is available in public preview on managed devices on Microsoft Edge version 116 or later.

 Microsoft Edge for Business is enabled by logging into the browser using your Azure Active Directory (Azure AD) account.
 This login ensures that all your Microsoft 365 services are accessible in your work browser window.

-To enable preview on a device, enter the following URLs in the Microsoft Edge address bar and set each flag to "Enabled".

-- `edge://flags/#edge-project-kodiak`
-- `edge://flags/#edge-project-kodiak-look-and-feel`
-- `edge://flags/#edge-project-kodiak-policy-filter`
-- `edge://flags/#edge-automatic-profile-switching`
-- `edge://flags/#edge-automatic-guided-switch`

-The private preview includes some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between work and personal browser windows for a growing number of websites.
+The public preview includes some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between work and personal browser windows for a growing number of websites.

-### How to enable using experimental policy

-1. Download the [Microsoft Edge for Business EXPERIMENTAL Policy File](https://download.microsoft.com/download/7/2/b/72b5fe45-5cd0-4ae1-9367-fc96ff293385/Microsoft-Edge-for-Business-EXPERIMENTAL-Policy-File-Expires-Version-116.zip).
-This file will be deprecated with Microsoft Edge version 116.
-2. Install the policies using one of these methods: [Add the administrative template to an individual computer](/deployedge/configure-microsoft-edge#add-the-administrative-template-to-an-individual-computer) or [Add the administrative template to Active Directory](/deployedge/configure-microsoft-edge#add-the-administrative-template-to-active-directory)
-3. Restart Microsoft Edge: `edge://restart`.

 ## Unmanaged BYOPC preview